Dishankpatel1/Miniature-Autonomous-Car-using-Raspberry-Pi/README.md

 # Miniature-Autonomous-Car-using-Raspberry-Pi

+Copyright (c) 2022, Dishankpatel1,
+Author: Dishank Patel,
+All rights reserved.

+Note: This project is created in partial fulfilment of the requirement for the qualification of BEng Mechatronics Engineering, De Montfort University.

+Module Title: ENGD3000 Individual Project

+Project Title: Miniature Autonomous Car using Raspberry-Pi

+Supervisor: Dr Serhan Cosar

+This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.

+Short Description:
 The project outcome is a miniature autonomous car for the exploration and navigation of the environment equipped with an HC-SR04 sensor to avoid unnecessary obstacles and a Pi-camera module to recognise object.

 Before starting the project, ensure you are running the latest version of python, numpy and necessary libraries under rasbian software.